plger/scDblFinder/README.md

 #### Clustering

 Since doublets are created across clusters, it is important that subpopulations are not misrepresented as belonging to the same cluster.
-For this reason, we rely on an over-clustering approach which is similar to *[scran](https://bioconductor.org/packages/3.9/scran)*'s `quickCluster`, but splits clusters above a certain size.
-This is implemented by scDblFinder's `overcluster` function.
-The default maximum cluster size is estimated from the population size and number of cells.
-While this estimate is reasonable for most datasets (i.e. all those used for benchmark), so many clusters might be unnecessary when the cell population has a simple structure, and more clusters might be needed in a very complex population.
+For this reason, we favor over-clustering at this stage.
+This is for instance implemented by scDblFinder's `overcluster` function, and controlled by specifying minimum and maximum cluster sizes.
+Alternatively, cluster labels can be directly provided.

 #### Number of artificial doublets

 `scDblFinder` itself determines a reasonable number of artificial doublets to create on the basis of the size of the population and the number of clusters, but increasing this number can only increase the accuracy.
-If you increase the number above default settings, you might also consider increasing parameter `k` - i.e. the number of neighbors considered.

 <br/><br/>